 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of trade accounts receivable.
 The carrying amounts of these items, as well as trade accounts payable and notes payable, approximate fair value due to the short-term maturity of these instruments.
-At December 31, 2018, no individual customer accounted for more than 10% of consolidated accounts receivable.
-At December 31, 2017, one individual customer accounted for more than 10% of consolidated accounts receivable.
-At December 31, 2018 and 2017, no individual customer accounted for more than 10.0% of consolidated net sales.
-Foreign sales were approximately 15.8%, 18.8% and 18.1% of the Company's net sales in 2018, 2017 and 2016, respectively, and are concentrated in the United Kingdom, Germany, Canada, France, Switzerland, New Zealand, the Middle East and Asia.
+At December 31, 2019, one individual customer accounted for more than 10% of consolidated accounts receivable.
+At December 31, 2018, two individual customers accounted for more than 10% of consolidated accounts receivable.
+In the year ended December 31, 2019, three individual customers, the U.S. Government, The Boeing Company and a JPF DCS customer, accounted for more than 10% of consolidated net sales.
+In the year ended December 31, 2018, two individual customers, the U.S. Government and The Boeing Company, accounted for more than 10% of consolidated net sales.
+Foreign sales were approximately 44.4%, 37.9% and 44.5% of the Company's net sales in 2019, 2018 and 2017, respectively, and are concentrated in the United Kingdom, Germany, Canada, France, Switzerland, New Zealand, the Middle East and Asia.